Teraku/Skill-Overhaul/README.md

 ######Perk Decks
 * The first perk in Rogue and Crook (Subtle) now increases your dodge chance by 10% again, instead of 5%.
 * Ex-President's health bar will only be depleted if it actually heals you.
 * Muscle no longer causes panic.
-The chance has been lowered to 5% and moved to Oppressor Ace.
+This has been moved to Oppressor Ace.
-* Hitman's armor penalty has been removed.

 More to come.